 Free admission to children under 6 years old

-While the work is ongoing, please stay safe by remaining outside the designated construction area.
+While the work is ongoing, please stay safe by remaining outside the construction areas.

 There is no requirement to book if your group is below 6+ Adults / Seniors

 15% Group Booking discount is applicable to pre booked groups of 6+ or more Adults or Seniors (or combination of)